Mjz86/C_colon/mcc.md

  * note on constexpr pointers:
-  the bit representation of this pointer is implementation defined and must effect the program behavior, otherwise ( in a bad cast) the program is ill-formed.
+  the bit representation of this pointer is implementation defined and must not effect the program behavior, otherwise ( in a bad cast) the program is ill-formed.

  * note :
  the comparison or checks of equality of two pointers is unsafe(pointer-cmp),